-If you need some log house inspiration, Pioneer Log Homes Midwest are the place to look.
-Pioneer Log Homes Midwest initially works with your log house design, budget and pricing.
-After the cabin building, final plans are created by Pioneer’s experienced design team, with the preliminary log house construction taking place on one of four Pioneer log yards near Williams Lake, British Columbia.
-After details are honed to perfection, the logs for your log house are tagged and transported to the building site.
-They arrange for transportation, crane and set crew.
-Their quality log house designs have excellent access to the worlds finest strands of Pine, Spruce, Fir and Western Red Cedar.
+Pioneer Log Homes Midwest can provide inspiration for log house design.
+Pioneer Log Homes Midwest will work with you to determine your log house design, budget, and pricing.
+Pioneer’s skilled design team creates final plans after the cabin building.
+The preliminary log house construction takes place at one of four Pioneer log yards close to Williams Lake, British Columbia.
+After the details have been perfected, the logs are tagged and transported to their building site.
+They coordinate transportation, crane and crew.
+They have access to some of the best strands Pine Spruce, Fir, and Western Red Cedar.

-Western Red Cedar is a building material that has a long history of proven performance.
-For centuries, Western Red Cedar is a wood that has long been celebrated by the First Nations of the Pacific Northwest Coast as the Tree of Life, and it has been used to help build longhouses, totem poles and canoes.
-Hundreds of years later and western red cedar continues to be a preferred building material for wood cabins, cabin building and log house designs.
-Western Red Cedar is naturally durable.
-Western red cedar has a reputation for being a naturally durable wood which makes it perfect for all outdoor projects.
-The wood is lightweight and is valued for its high natural resistance and decay properties.
+The long-standing history of performance in Western Red Cedar makes it a solid building material.
+Western Red Cedar, a wood long revered by the First Nations of Pacific Northwest Coast, has been used to make longhouses and canoes.
+Hundreds of years later, western red cedar remains a favorite building material for log houses, cabin building, and wood cabins.
+The natural durability of Western Red Cedar is remarkable.
+The wood is known for being durable and suited for outdoor projects.
+The wood is lightweight, and is highly valued for its natural resistance to decay and light weight.

-It is also less susceptible to moisture, insect damage and fungi growth.
-Western Red Cedar in log home designs is also water damage resistant and can successfully weather long periods of heavy rain and other extreme weather conditions to include snow, hail and strong winds.
-Western Red Cedar has twice the stability of other popular conifers.
-Red cedar maintains it’s original dimensions when the wood is subjected to weather fluctuations and can resist twisting, cupping and warping.
+It is also less prone to moisture, insect damage, and fungi growth.
+Log home designs with Western Red Cedar are also water-resistant.
+It can withstand heavy rains and other extreme weather conditions, such as snow, hail, and strong winds.
+Western Red Cedar is twice as stable as other conifers.
+Red cedar can withstand weather fluctuations and maintain its original dimensions.

-More about this story can be found at: Pioneer Log Homes Midwest
+Learn more about this story Find it at: Pioneer Log Homes Midwest